EliahKagan/VidDraw/README.md

-This help browser&rsquo;s own system menu contains items for opening the README externally in your default web browser, for visiting the repository on GitHub, and for navigation (equivalent to the page's own left sidenav).
+This help browser&rsquo;s own system menu contains items for opening the README externally in your default web browser, for visiting the repository on GitHub, and for navigation (equivalent to the page&rsquo;s own left sidenav).

 ## Known Bugs